+NO_X 1.0 g/bhp-hr

-NO_x 1.0 g/bhp-hr CO 2.0 g/bhp-hr VOC 1.0 g/bhp-hr
+CO 2.0 g/bhp-hr

+VOC 1.0 g/bhp-hr
-- 3. Scout shall not cause or authorize emissions to be discharged into the outdoor atmosphere from any sources installed after November 23, 1968, that exhibit an opacity of 20% or greater averaged over six consecutive minutes (ARM 17.8.304). - 4.
-Scout shall not cause or authorize the use of any street, road, or parking lot without taking reasonable precautions to control emissions of airborne particulate matter (ARM 17.8.308). - 5.
-Scout shall treat all unpaved portions of the haul roads, access roads, parking lots, or general plant area with water and/or chemical dust suppressant as necessary to maintain compliance with the reasonable precautions limitation in Section II.A.4 (ARM 17.8.749).

-B. Testing Requirements

-- 1. Each of the compressor engines shall be initially tested for nitrogen oxides (NO_X) and carbon monoxide (CO), concurrently, to demonstrate compliance with the emission limits as calculated in Section II.A.2.
-The initial source testing shall be conducted within 180 days of the initial start up date of the compressor engine(s).
-After the initial source test, additional testing shall continue on an every four-year basis or according to another testing/monitoring schedule as may be approved by the Department (ARM 17.8.105 and ARM 17.8.749). - 2.
+- 3. Ridge shall not cause or authorize emissions to be discharged into the outdoor atmosphere from any sources installed after November 23, 1968, that exhibit an opacity of 20% or greater averaged over six consecutive minutes (ARM 17.8.304). - 4.
+Ridge shall not cause or authorize the use of any street, road, or parking lot without taking reasonable precautions to control emissions of airborne particulate matter (ARM 17.8.308). - 5.
+Ridge shall treat all unpaved portions of the haul roads, access roads, parking lots, or general plant area with water and/or chemical dust suppressant as necessary to maintain compliance with the reasonable precautions limitation in Section II.A.4 (ARM 17.8.749). - B. Testing Requirements - 1.
+Each of the compressor engines shall be initially tested for nitrogen oxides (NO_x) and carbon monoxide (CO), concurrently, to demonstrate compliance with the emission limits as calculated in Section II.A.2.
+The initial source testing shall be conducted within 180 days of the initial start-up date of the compressor engine(s).
+After the initial source test, additional testing shall continue on an every-four-year basis or according to another testing/monitoring schedule as may be approved by DEQ (ARM 17.8.105 and ARM 17.8.749). - 2.
 All compliance source tests shall conform to the requirements of the Montana Source Test Protocol and Procedures Manual (ARM 17.8.106). - 3.
-The Department may require further testing (ARM 17.8.105).

-C. Operational Reporting Requirements

-1. Scout shall supply the Department with annual production information for all emission points, as required by the Department in the annual emission inventory request.
+DEQ may require further testing (ARM 17.8.105). - C. Operational Reporting Requirements - 1.
+Ridge shall supply DEQ with annual production information for all emission points, as required by DEQ in the annual emission inventory request.
 The request will include, but is not limited to, all sources of emissions identified in the emission inventory contained in the permit analysis.

-Production information shall be gathered on a calendar-year basis and submitted to the Department by the date required in the emission inventory request.
-Information shall be in the units required by the Department.
+Production information shall be gathered on a calendar-year basis and submitted to DEQ by the date required in the emission inventory request.
+Information shall be in the units required by DEQ.
 This information may be used to calculate operating fees, based on actual emissions from the facility, and/or to verify compliance with permit limitations (ARM 17.8.505).